 Alternatively, applications can be made online if you have a legal representative or in-person at the Civil Registry/Portuguese Consulate in their area of residence.

 To apply for Portuguese citizenship by descent, your first step is to gather documentation proving your lineage to a Portuguese citizen.
 This typically involves obtaining birth or death certificates and marriage certificates, which illustrate your familial connection.
-The type of documentation and process will vary slightly depending on your specific lineage path.
-For example, acquiring Portuguese citizenship through parents slightly differs from acquiring it through Portuguese grandparents.

-Portugal Citizenship by Descent Requirements - Documents
+Requirements Documents for Portugal Citizenship by Descent

 Below is a comprehensive list of the documents that you’ll generally need to apply for Portuguese citizenship by descent: